2023 Best Electrical Engineering Schools in the New England Region

 Read full report on Electrical Engineering at Boston University

-University of Connecticut landed the #9 spot in the 2023 rankings for the best electrical engineering programs.
-Located in the large suburb of Storrs, UCONN is a public college with a very large student population.
+University of Connecticut came in at #9 in this year’s edition of the Best Electrical Engineering Schools in the New England Region ranking.
+Located in the suburb of Storrs, UCONN is a public school with a very large student population.

 On average, EE graduates from UCONN take out $26,500 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $351.